 The Project Grant program funding decision process

-The process for selecting applications for funding submitted to the Project competition involves three steps:
+The process for selecting applications for funding submitted to the Project competition involves four steps:

 - Applications are ranked within their committee based on the final ratings (0-4.9) for each application.

-- An application’s ranking is then transformed into a percent rank score that enables comparison across committees.
+- Application rankings are then transformed into a percent rank score that enables comparison across committees.

 Any given Project Grant competition involves approximately 2300 applications reviewed across approximately 58 peer review committees.
 In order to make funding decisions, CIHR needs to be able to compare peer review results across committees.
 To do this, CIHR calculates each application’s percent rank.

 The percent rank of an application is calculated using its standing within its assigned committee.
 For example, an application that was ranked 5/57 (based on its score) within its committee has been ranked higher than all but 4 of the other 56 applications in the committee and therefore has a percent rank of 92.9% (percent rank = 1-(4/56)).
 Percent rank is used in this exercise because it stretches the scale so that the first-ranked application in every committee receives a percent rank of 100%.

 For the Project Grant program, funding decisions across committees are made in a similar fashion to how they were calculated under the former Open Operating Grants Program (OOGP).
 Scores for each application were converted to within-committee rankings, which were then used to calculate each application’s percent rank.
 This allows CIHR to account for scoring differences across the committees, and it also allows us to fund an approximately proportional number of applications across each committee.
 The number is approximate due to a number of factors that are explained in detail below; however, it is important to note that this is not dictated by pillar or area of research.
 Read more about the relationship between application rank within a panel, the percent rank score, and funding cutoffs.